 The original Violence Against Women Act, enacted in 1994 as Title IV of the Violent Crime Control and Law Enforcement Act (P.L.
 103-322), established within DOJ and HHS discretionary grant programs for state, local, and Indian tribal governments.
-The Violence Against Women Act of 2000 (VAWA 2000), enacted on October 28, 2000, as Division B of the Victims of Trafficking and Violence Protection Act of 2000 (P.L.
-106-386), reauthorized most of the original programs of VAWA through FY2005, set new funding levels, and created new grant programs to address sexual assaults on campuses and assist victims of domestic abuse.
+The Violence Against Women Act of 2000 (VAWA 2000), enacted as Division B of the Victims of Trafficking and Violence Protection Act of 2000 (P.L.
+106-386), reauthorized many VAWA programs, set new funding levels, and created new grant programs to address sexual assaults on campuses and assist victims of domestic abuse.
 This report will be updated to reflect legislative activity.